isomerpages/nlb-mobile-guide/_get-started-with/library-membership-and-mylibrary-id.md

 	    </div>

 <input type="checkbox" id="acc14">
-        <label for="acc14">What do I need to take note of when creating my User ID and password? </label>
+        <label for="acc14">What do I need to take note of when creating my username and password? </label>
         <div class="new-accordion-content">
         <ul>
-        <li>Your <strong>User ID</strong> must contain six to 20 alphanumeric characters.
+        <li>Your <strong>username</strong> must contain six to 20 alphanumeric characters.
 You cannot use special characters nor your NRIC number.
-Your User ID cannot be changed once created.</li>
+Your username cannot be changed once created.</li>
         <li>Your <strong>password</strong> must have eight to 24 characters, and include one letter and one number.</li>
         </ul>
         </div>